marteinn/Vaja-Lang/README.md

 ## Like the Väja syntax?
-Awesome, since Väja is a "playing around" language I recommend that you use Elixir, a great Lua/Ruby functional language built around the BEAM.
+Awesome, since Väja is a "hobby" language I recommend that you use Elixir, a great Lua/Ruby functional language built around the BEAM.

 ## Väja?